sshwy/y86-pipe-rs/assets/hcl-rs.typ

 :=============================: Decode and Stage :=============================:

-// signals defined in decode stage ...
+// signals defined in the decode stage ...

 :==============================: Execute Stage :===============================:

-// signals defined in execute stage ...
+// signals defined in the execute stage ...

 :===============================: Memory Stage :===============================: